rapidsai/cugraph/README.md

 [![Build Status](https://gpuci.gpuopenanalytics.com/job/rapidsai/job/gpuci/job/cugraph/job/branches/job/cugraph-branch-pipeline/badge/icon)](https://gpuci.gpuopenanalytics.com/job/rapidsai/job/gpuci/job/cugraph/job/branches/job/cugraph-branch-pipeline/)

-The [RAPIDS](https://rapids.ai) cuGraph library is a collection of graph analytics that process data found in GPU Dataframes - see [cuDF](https://github.com/rapidsai/cudf).  cuGraph aims to provide a NetworkX-like API that will be familiar to data scientists, so they can now build GPU-accelerated workflows more easily.
+The [RAPIDS](https://rapids.ai) cuGraph library is a collection of GPU accelerated graph algorithms that process data found in GPU DataFrames - see [cuDF](https://github.com/rapidsai/cudf).
+The vision of RAPIDS cuGraph is _to make graph analysis ubiquitous to the point that users just think in terms of analysis and not technologies or frameworks_.
+To realize that vision, cuGraph operators, at the Python layer, on GPU DataFrames, allowing for seamless passing of data between ETL tasks in cuDF and machine learning tasks in cuML.
+Data scientist familiar with Python will quickly pick up how cuGraph integrates with the Pandas-like API of cuDF.
+For user familiar with NetworkX, cuGraph provides a NetworkX-like API.
+The goal being to allow existing code to be ported with minimal effort into RAPIDS.

  For more project details, see [rapids.ai](https://rapids.ai/).